 Step 2.
 In the address bar of Chrome, type the following and hit Enter from the keyboard to open the Experiments page:-

 Step 4.
 Click on the drop-down next to “Force Dark Mode for Web Contents.”

 Step 5.
 Select the Enabled option from the drop-down menu that appears.

 Step 6.
 Click the Relaunch button to restart the Chrome browser.

 Step 7.
-Once you restart your browser by clicking the Relaunch button, Dark Mode for web contents will be applied in the Google Chrome browser.
+Once you restart your browser by clicking the Relaunch button, Dark Mode for web content will be applied in the Google Chrome browser.
 You can see the following changes:-

 Before applying dark mode, GearUpWindows look:

-If you want to disable the dark mode from Google Chrome, select the option Default on the above step 5.
+If you want to disable the dark mode from Google Chrome, select the option Default on Step 5 above.